-Plateau Loop Trail is a 4.8 mile moderately trafficked loop trail located near Brownsboro, AL that features beautiful wild flowers and is good for all skill levels.
+Plateau Loop Trail is a 4.8 mile moderately trafficked loop trail located near Brownsboro, Alabama that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Difficulty is easy: